Body literacy

 Eccrine glands

 Open directly to the skin surface.
-They are spread across most of the body and help regulate heat by releasing sweat that can evaporate.
+They sit across most of the body and regulate heat by releasing sweat that evaporates.

 Apocrine glands

-Open mostly into hair follicles in select areas, including the underarms.
-They are present early in life but typically begin meaningful secretion around puberty.
+Open mostly into hair follicles in a few specific areas, including the underarms.
+Present early in life, but they only start meaningful secretion around puberty.

 Odor